nuzcraft/FreedomUniteColorRandomizer/README.md

 4. Run xdelta to apply the patch to the original iso
    - The format is -d -v -s original_file patch_file new_file
    - `./xdelta3.exe -d -v -s MHP2G_FUC.iso MHP2G_FUCR_v1.0_01.xdelta MHP2G_FUCR_v1.0_xdelta_01.iso`
+5. The new .iso is now patched and ready to play!

 Alternatively, you can use IncognitoMan's [FU Complete patcher](https://github.com/FUComplete/Patch/releases/latest).
 Just copy the xdelta file into the directory with the other xdelta files use for patching FU Complete.